pamhrituc/TryHackMe_Writeups/Nmap.md

 # Nmap

+The room for this walkthrough/writeup can be found [here](https://tryhackme.com/room/rpnmap)

 ### Task 1
 The answers to this task can be found by reading the help menu for nmap.
 This can be accessed by using `man nmap` for the manual pages or `nmap -h` for the help menu.